Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor Initialization Details

 where \begin{itemize} \item $\tilde y_j = y_{i,t}$ is the observed output, \item $v_j \in \mathbb{R}^{Lm}$ is the normalized lagged input (covariate), \item $\beta_{k_j} = \sigma_u g_{k_j}^{(L)} \in \mathbb{R}^{Lm}$ is the scaled Markov parameter vector (regression coefficient), \item $k_j \in \{1,\dots,K\}$ is the (unknown) component index, \item $\eta_j$ captures process and observation noise, \item $\xi_j$ accounts for truncation error from ignoring impulse responses beyond lag $L$. \end{itemize}

-\paragraph{Step 4: Mixture structure.} Since each trajectory originates from one of $K$ latent LDS components with probabilities $\{p_k\}_{k=1}^K$, the regression model inherits the same mixture structure:
+\paragraph{Step 5: Mixture structure.} Since each trajectory originates from one of $K$ latent LDS components with probabilities $\{p_k\}_{k=1}^K$, the regression model inherits the same mixture structure:

 Thus the learning task reduces to recovering the mixture weights $\{p_k\}$ and regression vectors $\{\beta_k\}$ from the dataset $\{(v_j, \tilde y_j)\}$.
-Once these regression parameters are estimated, the corresponding state-space models $(A_k, B_k, C_k)$ can be reconstructed via the Ho–Kalman realization algorithm \cite{oymak2019non}.
+Once these regression parameters are estimated, the corresponding state-space models $(A_k, B_k, C_k)$ can be reconstructed via the Ho-Kalman realization algorithm \citep{oymak2019non}.

-This reformulation is crucial: it transforms the original problem of identifying a mixture of LDSs into the algebraic problem of learning an MLR model, for which polynomial-time tensor methods with identifiability and sample-complexity guarantees are available \cite{rui2025finite}.
+This reformulation is crucial: it transforms the original problem of identifying a mixture of LDSs into the algebraic problem of learning an MLR model, for which polynomial-time tensor methods with identifiability and sample-complexity guarantees are available \citep{rui2025finite}.